Trichotillomania (Pulling Out Hair)

 In regards to which treatments are more beneficial, you must carefully weigh the pros and cons.
 The Mayo Clinic gives a helpful breakdown of the differences below.

-Types of therapy that may be helpful for trichotillomania include
+Types of therapy that may be helpful for trichotillomania treatment include

 Although no medications are approved by the Food and Drug Administration specifically for the treatment of trichotillomania, some medications may help control certain symptoms.